kamilyarkaev/CLI-mate/README.md

 > **From June 25 21:45 2026     25.06.2026**.

-I haven't done anything yesterday because of three reasons, first: I felt dizzy the whole morning, I felt asleep in the afternoon, and then when I woke up in the evening there was a power outage in my area so I couldn't use my computer
+I haven't done anything yesterday because of three reasons, first: I felt dizzy the whole morning, I felt asleep in the afternoon, and then when I woke up in the evening there was a power outage in my area, leaving me unable to use my computer

 Just now I have introduced myself to Python library called rich, it lets you customize your entire output in terminal,